dynatrace-oss/hash4j/README.md

 ### Python

 This project contains python code.
 We recommend using a python virtual environment in a `.venv` directory.
-If your are new, please follow the steps outlined in the [official Python documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) for creation and activation.
+If you are new, please follow the steps outlined in the [official Python documentation](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) for creation and activation.
 To install the required dependencies including black, please execute `pip install -r requirements.txt`.